 These qualities are further exemplified by the holiday of Channukah.
 You can read in-depth about Channukah's actual story here, as this blog will focus on the spiritual meanings we find during it.

 According to Matityahu Glazerson, author of Above the Zodiac, Channukah is etymologically related to the word "chinuch," which means renewal.
-We also know that it stems from the word meaning dedication after the Beit Hamikdash was re-dedicated to Judaism.
+We also know that it stems from the word meaning dedication.
+After being desecrated, Channukah marks the Beit Hamikdash being rededicated to Judaism and renewed into its place as a holy space.

 The Kabbalistic quality of the month is sleep, which can be interpreted in several ways: rest, rejuvenation, dreaming (literally and symbolically), and ignoring (sleeping through) spiritual callings.
 During the month of Kislev, particularly during the Festival of Channukah, pay close attention to your spiritual life.
 Are you faltering?
 Where is your resilience waning?